 The battery is also built-in: you cannot buy spare batteries.
 So you have about three hours of use ahead of you.
 One solution may be to use an external battery, but we found this annoying in practice because the camera needs to rotate to operate.

 In conclusion, the Trisio Lite 2 is smartly designed to lower the manufacturing cost while optimizing the quality of the output images.
-It only does one thing, shoot stabilized 360° photos but does it exceptionally well.
-The photo quality is comparable to that of the Theta Z1, Theta X, and the Insta360 One X4.
+It only does one thing: shoot stabilized 360° photos, but it does it exceptionally well.
+The photo quality is comparable to that of the Theta Z1, Theta X, and the Insta360 One X5.
 If you are a virtual tour professional, this is the best 360°camera in this price range.

 Ricoh Theta X – The best 360 camera for virtual tours